CopernicaMarketingSoftware/Documentation/Mailerq/4.0/sending-bounces.md

 be delivered after all.
 Such asynchronous bounces are sent back to the envelope address of the initial message.
-There is sadly often no way to find out whether a server is going to send back notifications, and if they do: what these messages are going to look like.
+There is sadly often no way to find out whether a server is going to send back notifications, and what these messages are going to look like.

 However, there is a formal standard for these bounce messages: the Delivery Status Notification (DSN) format.
 And there is an extension